 (Note: It is recommended that a novice installer have a helper present on the following steps.
-It is not a requirement however it will help insure a quality installation.)
+It is not a requirement however it will help ensure a quality installation.)

-- 6. Once it is adhered to the surface, squeegee the entire decal a second time.
+Step 6 – Once it has adhered to the surface, squeegee the entire decal a second time.
 Then carefully peel the tape off the entire decal.
 It is common for there to be some small bubbles throughout the decal.
 These bubbles will leave by themselves within a few weeks.
-If you have any major, bubbles you can eliminate them by carefully heating the area with a hair dryer or heat gun, then puncturing them with a needle and applying pressure with your thumb.
+If you have any major bubbles you can eliminate them by carefully heating the area with a hair dryer or heat gun, then puncturing them with a needle and applying pressure with your thumb.

 The following step-by-step instructions provide a good basic plan for removing old vinyl decals, stripes and letters.